PragmaticFlow/NBomber.Docs/docs/nbomber-studio/overview.md

 ## License

 :::info
-NBomber Studio is FREE only for personal use.
-You can't use FREE version for an organization.
+NBomber Studio is FREE for personal use only.
+The FREE version cannot be used within an organization.

-For organization usage, a minimum NBomber Business license is required.
+Organization use requires at minimum an NBomber Business license.
 :::